 We use Submittable, an easy, online submission manager.
 If you are not already signed-up with Submittable, you will be prompted to create a free account.
-(Basic instructions can also be found here.)
 Submittable helps make the application process smooth and simple for you and for us.

 We believe in and value a diverse community of creative individuals.
 To that end, we hope that all artists and writers feel welcome to apply for a residency, regardless of one’s level of education, experience, race, age, sex, religious belief, marital status, sexual orientation, gender, gender identity or national origin.

 If you have applied in the past and have not been selected for a residency, don’t be discouraged!
 Our juries change yearly, so you have a legitimate chance every year.
-And every year, artists and writers who had applied in the past and had not been awarded a residency, re-apply and are accepted.
+And every year, there are artists and writers who were unsuccessful in the past and who re-apply and are accepted.